WD-XL Lubrifont

 Just these?

-More OpenType features (mainly Latin) will be added to WD-XL Lubrifont in the future, stay tuned!
+More OpenType features will be added to WD-XL Lubrifont in the future, stay tuned!

 Do I need to pay for this font?